k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/05_tdm_reference_processes.md

 - The source data of ENV1 is updated and a new record is added to CUSTOMER_TYPE table for a Government customer type.

-- Execute again the regular Extract Task for CUSTOMET_TYPE on ENV1 again:
+- Execute again the regular Extract Task for CUSTOMER_TYPE on ENV1 again: